 - Viscosity and yield stress (which control depositing accuracy and nozzle behavior)

-- Handling and demolding (sometimes improved, sometimes worse depending on water distribution)
+- Handling and demolding (sometimes better, sometimes worse, depending on water distribution)

-- Texture attributes such as bite, elasticity, and “shortness”
+- Texture attributes like bite, elasticity, and shortness

-The Overlooked Metric: Water Activity vs. Moisture %
+The Metric People Miss: Water Activity vs. Moisture %

 Most gummy teams watch moisture %.
-That’s important, but resistant starch blends can make moisture % alone a blunt tool.
-These powders may bind water in ways that change what’s “available,” so the gummy can feel drier (or softer) without the moisture number telling the full story.
+That's fine, but resistant starch blends can make moisture % alone a blunt tool.
+These powders may bind water in ways that change what's “available,” so the gummy can feel drier or softer without the moisture number telling the full story.

-This is where water activity (aw) earns its place in your program.
-It can be a better predictor of:
+That's where water activity (aw) becomes your friend.
+It's a better predictor of:

 - Sticky surfaces and blocking (pieces clumping together in the package)